What is ATOL protection?

 So, getting travel insurance for any trip, especially if you’re heading abroad, is highly recommended.
 ATOL doesn’t cover everything, so compare quotes today and save.

-A lot of providers offered refund credit notes as a means of repaying customers when they had to cancel their holidays.
-These give you the chance to get money off any future holiday you book through the same provider.
+A lot of providers offered refund credit notes as a means of repaying customers when they had to cancel their holidays during the coronavirus pandemic.
+These gave you the chance to get money off any future holiday you book through the same provider.

 How can I check if my provider is ATOL protected before my holiday?